Frequently Asked Questions

 - Procurement Card (P-card): A P-card is a credit card issued by Vanderbilt for the purpose of paying for expenses related to Vanderbilt departments and student organizations.
 P-cards may be checked out through a variety of offices.
-Please contact your adviser to identify the affiliated office for the student organization to check out a P-Card.
-If you have any questions, please contact email@example.com
+Please contact your advisor to identify the affiliated office for the student organization to check out a P-Card.
+If you have any questions, please contact firstname.lastname@example.org

 For a list of office contacts responsible for the P-card check-out process, view P-Card Office Contacts

 - Check Request: A check request is a form (available in Sarratt 207 or 339) used to pay outside vendors, reimburse an individual expense, or reimburse non-travel related expenses:

 - Fill-out the check request completely: state the date, the purpose, and the location of the event for which the purchase was made

 - When preparing a check request an account number needs to be assigned to the amount being paid.
 Account numbers can assist organizations with the process of defining their expenses.